 5. Don’t be Afraid to Use Automation

 Over time I’ve seen lots of different opinions on the automation topic.
-It seems like lots of marketers don’t think of it is a genuine way to make progress in the social media realm.
+It seems like lots of marketers don’t think of it is a genuine way to make progress, also thanks to social media management tools.

 But in the end, I can’t really see why so much criticism revolves around automation…

 As bloggers our priority should come down to creating content.
 Looking from that perspective, every saved minute that goes towards writing, should be valued.

 Blog post ideas, new connections and lots of interesting discoveries are some of the things you can achieve by paying attention to Twitter not only when you need traffic.
 One of the biggest issues with the microblogging platform is namely self-promotion – it seems like everyone’s there for that and nothing else.

 The system can’t function that way.
 There’d really be no point if everyone would be to log-in, tweet their own post and log-out.
 You also have to see what others have in store!

 As a matter of fact you might be surprised by how much new things you can get to discover thanks to Twitter.

 Adding your favorite bloggers to lists and taking five minutes to check some of their shares every day might turn out a doorway to new discussions with new people, new content for your to-read list, new blog post ideas and more traffic.